< Back

 Some entities may be able to develop reasonable and supportable forecasts over the contractual term of the financial asset or a group of financial assets.
 However, an entity is not required to develop forecasts over the contractual term of the financial asset or group of financial assets.
 Rather, for periods beyond which the entity is able to make or obtain reasonable and supportable forecasts of expected credit losses, an entity shall revert to historical loss information that is reflective of the contractual term of the financial asset or group of financial assets.

-Reversion to historical loss information
+Reversion to historical data under CECL

 1. Immediate